A Structural Theory of Position Bias in Transformers: Finite-depth attention dynamics: four forces

-Residual connections reduce cross-token mixing by preserving identity paths through depth.
+\textbf{Residual connections induce recency drift.} Residual connections reduce cross-token mixing by preserving identity paths through depth.
 As a result, information is increasingly retained at its current position rather than propagated backward across the sequence, which biases finite-depth rollout toward recent tokens.

-\begin{proposition}[Residual strength induces recency drift] Assume causal or causal sliding-window masking and \cref{ass:stoch-monotone-A}.
+\begin{proposition}[Residual strength induces recency drift] Assume causal or causal sliding-window masking and Assumption~\ref{ass:stoch-monotone-A}.
 Fix attention kernels $\{A^{(t)}\}_{t=1}^T$ (interpreted as dataset-averaged operators) and consider two residual-mixing schedules $\{\lambda_t\}$ and $\{\lambda'_t\}$ with $\lambda_t \le \lambda'_t$ for all $t$.
 Let $p^{(T)}$ and ${p'}^{(T)}$ denote the corresponding last-row rollout distributions.
 Then for every prefix length $k<n$,

 Equivalently, strengthening residual connections (i.e., decreasing $\lambda_t$) induces a recency drift in the last-row rollout distribution. \end{proposition}